-Kurdjian is responsible for Lady vengeance, Maison Kurdjian's lumiere noire, the new super sweet fruity rose patchouli My Burberry; Guerlain's Rose Barbare and Narcisco Rodriguez's musk oil (the latter two of which are not gourmand), and many others.
+Kurdjian is responsible for Lady vengeance, Maison Kurdjian's lumiere noire, the new extremely sweet fruity rose patchouli My Burberry; Guerlain's Rose Barbare and Narcisco Rodriguez's musk oil (the latter two of which are not gourmand), and many others.
 I was hoping that LV would be a less expensive substitute for lumiere noire, but both are actually too sweet to warrant FB purchases.
-LV is a bit more sweet -- Splenda sweet-- than lumiere noire, but LV is less sweet than the very vanilla rose, far less costly Rochas Tocade.
-LV hand Tocade have almost the same dry down on me.
-I also consider LV to be a relative of Guerlains rose nacree de desert (benzoin, amber rose, sweet patchouli).
-LV is very different from chypres like rose Barbare, which is like a light version of l' arte de gucci.
+LV is a bit more sweet -- Splenda sweet-- than lumiere noire, but LV is a touch less sweet than the bargain (deliberately plastic) vanilla rose that started it all, Rochas Tocade.
+LV and Tocade have almost the same dry down on me, so if I want this effect, I will go with Tocade and put the money towards another fragrance.
+I also consider LV to be akin to Guerlains rose nacree de desert (benzoin, amber rose, sweet patchouli).
+LV is very different from chypres like rose Barbare, which is like a light version of l' arte de gucci EdP, not EdT.

 My issues with LV may be due to my skin chemistry which sometimes causes citrus to turn a bit candied on my skin.
-If you want a honeyed amber rose that is not gourmand, I suggest you try the vintage ungaro Diva, Piguets Baghari (which does turn vintage powdery in the dry down), vintage EL Knowing extrait or the animalic Schiaperelli Shocking.
-For a less sweet but warm, plum rose patchouli, try Voleur de Roses.
-For a less sweet green rose, modern chypre, the original Agent Provocateur in the pink egg or Caron Or et noir extrait.
+If you want a honeyed amber rose that is not gourmand, I suggest you try the vintage ungaro Diva, Piguets Baghari (which does turn vintage powdery in the dry down), vintage EL Knowing extrait or the animalic Schiaperelli Shocking (I find shocking indolic on my skin, but I don't think that is a common reaction to it).
+For a relatively unsweetened (in terms of modern taste) warm plum rose patchouli warm, plum rose patchouli try Voleur de Roses or the slightly more classic (more rose emphasis) Caron Femme extrait (not the black base stopper) from 2001.
+For an unsweetened green rose, modern chypre, that isn't uber loud, try original Agent Provocateur in the pink egg, Paloma Picasso in the white and clear circular bottle (not black), or Caron Or et noir extrait.
 For a sugar free rose chypre, Clinique vintage Aromatics Elixir.

 I had been debating about whether or not to buy this one for years.
 Every time I came across a bottle I would test it, and then think 'but I have other rose patchoulis'.
 Which is true, but I never wear them.
 I finally caved in when I found it on sale, and now I wish I hadn't waited so long.
 This is very much like Lumiere Noire with less skank, and on a smaller scale.
 Comparing the two comes down to two ways of looking at perfumery - 'perfume as art' vs 'perfume as toiletry.'
 As much as I love perfume, and appreciate that it is a creative expression, most of the time I just want to smell nice and not weird.
 LN was made for Catherine Deneuve and does indeed smell like the sort of thing you would catch on the air standing 50 feet away from where she is on the red carpet, for example.
 It's a massive fragrance and not something I could wear under any circumstances in my normal life.
 And in turn it was modelled on the type of Middle Eastern attar which seems to smell best if it's muffled by an abaya.
 LV is a pocket-sized version of this theme.
 Less skank, less sillage, more rose-y.
 For me that's a positive, although some will feel differently I'm sure.